Ranking Unraveled: Recipes for LLM Rankings in Head-to-Head AI Combat: Background

 \subsection{Markov Chain}

-The Markov Chain Model is a nonparametric ranking algorithm adapted from \citet{Callaghan_Mucha_Porter_2003, Callaghan_Mucha_Porter_2004} and adapted into a Markov Chain Model by \cite{kvam2006logistic}.
+The Markov Chain Model is a nonparametric ranking algorithm adapted from \citet{Callaghan_Mucha_Porter_2003, Callaghan_Mucha_Porter_2004} and adapted into a Markov Chain Model by \cite{kvam2006logistic} (see Appendix \ref{sec:markov_details} for details).
 The Markov chain employs a series of random walkers traversing a graph, with each node representing a player/model in the tournament connected by an edge denoting a match between two nodes.
 Each walker chooses an initial node $i$, staying in the node or moving to an adjacent node $j$ according to a single condition $p$.
 In a random match between $i$ and $j$, the walker moves to the winning node with a probability of $p$ for $p > 0.5$, a hyperparameter chosen in advance.
 Every time a walker moves or stays on a node, it represents a vote for that node, and the sum of all votes from every walker represents the rank of that player/model.
 In practice, the optimal value for $p$ can vary depending on the tournament.
 In our experiments, we use $p = 0.8$ as the default value similar to \citet{Callaghan_Mucha_Porter_2003}, which achieved stable results with $p$ ranging from $p= 0.75$ to $p = 0.95$.
-When expressed as a Markov chain, the elements $T_{ij}$ of the transition matrix $T$ are the probabilities that a walker moves from model $i$ to $j$ in a single time step, with the initial values computed as follows:

-where $W_i, L_i$ are the number of matches won by model $i$ and $w_{ij}, l_{ij}$ are the number of games won by model $i$ against model $j$.